capr/miniterra/README.md

 foo:build()
 ```

-This builds `bin/windows/foo.dll`, `bin/linux/libfoo.so` or `bin/osx/libfoo.dylib`
+This creates either `bin/windows/foo.dll`, `bin/linux/libfoo.so` or `bin/osx/libfoo.dylib`
-depending on your OS and generates Lua bindings for it in `foo_h.lua` and `foo.lua`
+depending on your OS and generates Lua bindings for it in `foo_h.lua`.
+From there you can create `foo.lua` manually and further Luaize the
-so you can use it as:
+auto-generated binding, or you can use the binding directly.

 ```Lua
 local foo = require'foo'